Skip to content

 Dated: 215-201 BC

-Tanit, chief goddess of Carthage, equivalent of Astarte.
-She was a mother goddess, a goddess of war, and fertility symbols often accompany representations of her.
+Tanit was the chief goddess of Carthage, equivalent to Astarte.
+She was a mother goddess and a goddess of war, and fertility symbols often accompany representations of her.

 Description

-Ancient Greek bronze coin with an image of a long necked horse looking back over its shoulder.
+This ancient Greek bronze coin features an image of a long-necked horse looking back over its shoulder.
 The reverse side of the pendant is a lovely rendering of the goddess Tanit, wearing a wreath of leaves.

 Size and Material